An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications: Computing a Generalized Polynomial Partition

-In this section we obtain the main result of the paper: given a collection $\S$ of semi-algebraic sets in $\RR^d$, each of dimension at most~$\vardim$ and complexity at most $b$, a~$(k,\Omega_{b,d}(D^{d-\vardim}))$-partitioning tuple for $\S$ can be computed efficiently.
+In this section we obtain the main result of the paper: given a collection $\S$ of semi-algebraic sets in~$\RR^d$, each of dimension at most~$\vardim$ and complexity at most $b$, a~$(k,\Omega(D^{d-\vardim}))$-partitioning tuple for~$\S$ can be computed efficiently.
 We obtain this result in several steps.
-First, we represent a semi-algebraic set in $\RR^d$ of complexity at most $b$ as a point in a parameter space $\big(\RR^{\binom{b+d}{d}}\big)^b$---each point in $\big(\RR^{\binom{b+d}{d}}\big)^b$ corresponds to a tuple of $b$ polynomials in $d$~variables, each of degree at most $b$.
-We use the set $\mathbb{Y}_k$ (defined in Section~\ref{sec:poly_partitioning}) to parameterize the space of sign conditions specified by $k$ tuples $(P_1,\ldots,P_k)$ of polynomials.
-With these parameterizations in place, the condition that a semi-algebraic set $S$ intersects a given sign condition is represented by a subset~$W_G$ of pairs of points from $\big(\RR^{\binom{b+d}{d}}\big)^b \times \mathbb{Y}_k$.

-In Theorem~\ref{WHasLowComplexity}, we prove that $W_G$ is semi-algebraic, and its complexity depends only on $k$, $b$, and $d$.
-This means that for each semi-algebraic set $S$, the set of tuples $(P_1,\ldots,P_k)\in \mathbb{Y}_k$ whose realization intersects $S$ is semi-algebraic.
-This in turn implies that if $S_1,\ldots,S_N$ are semi-algebraic sets and if $M\leq N$, then the set set of tuples $(P_1,\ldots,P_k)\in \mathbb{Y}_k$ whose realization intersects at most $M$ of the sets $S_1,\ldots,S_N$ is semi-algebraic.
-Unfortunately, however, the complexity of this subset of $\mathbb{Y}_k$ might be very large; in particular, it is likely to be exponential in $N$.
+Given a semi-algebraic set~$S$, a sign condition $\sigma\in \{-1,+1\}^k$, and a positive integer $b>0$, we first show that the set of $k$-tuples of degree-$b$ polynomials whose realization of $\sigma$ intersects $S$ is a semi-algebraic set.
+This in turn implies that, if $S_1,\ldots,S_n$ are semi-algebraic sets and if $m\leq n$ is a parameter, then the set of $k$-tuples of degree-$b$ polynomials whose realization intersects at most $m$ of the sets $S_1,\ldots,S_n$ is semi-algebraic.
+We use a quantifier-elimination algorithm to find a desired $k$-tuple.
+Unfortunately, the running time of the algorithm is exponential in $n$.
+We reduce the running time of the algorithm by using a random sampling technique --- we show that it suffices to compute a partitioning tuple with respect to a small-size random subset of~$\S$.

-To circumvent this problem, we use the theory of $\eps$-samples.
-That is, we show that rather than considering a large number of semi-algebraic sets $S_1,\ldots,S_N$, it suffices to select a small number of these sets at random.
-If a tuple $(P_1,\ldots,P_k)\in \mathbb{Y}_k$ has the property that each of its realizable sign conditions intersect few sets from the random sample, then with high probability each of the realizable sign conditions will intersect few sets from the original collection.
-This property is shown by applying Theorems~\ref{vcDimSemiAlgRange} and~\ref{WHasLowComplexity}.